 In the nearest drop was the face of her ex, cuddling with the new love.
-The next reflected the painting up for auction.
+The next reflected the art piece up for auction.
 The ribbon of shimmering wine just leaving the fluted mouth of her glass gleamed with a hundred eyes that had turned from their vivacious conversations toward her crescendoing cry of alarm.

 There were at least seventy Beautiful People gathered in the expansive cliffside backyard of some Southern California Internet tycoon, and all of them were eager to talk about women in politics while they showed their support for breast cancer screening and research.
 All of them were now witnessing La Lamont falling off her five-inch Jimmy Choo heels.

 A producer had bought the coveted, high-priced tickets for the opportunity to rub shoulders with some of the wealthiest and most famous women in the country.
 Jennifer had agreed to be arm candy because of the auction of the new Leah Beck painting.
 Even though it was mid-week and she had a five a.m. makeup call in Los Angeles, she’d passed up sleep and gotten herself A-list dressed in a Michael Kors off-the-shoulder cocktail sheath.
 When her date—name to be forever cursed—had canceled at the last minute, Jennifer had demanded the address and made the drive to La Jolla on her own.